francetv/build-script/README.md

 # Build script

+This project is part of [francetv zoom open source projects](https://github.com/francetv/zoom-public) (iOS, Android and Angular)

 This script is use to pre-compilate the project before deploying to production environnement.
 You must create a target repository with all vendor commited.

 It is mainly use for Symfony 2 project.
 It can be adapted for any project.